mxlvintam/Knime-Tableau-Fundamentals/README.md

 ### Trends
 - Bookings per month were **decreasing from January 2024**.
-- Returning customers are **84%** of the airline's customers with low recency and high frequency.
+- **84%** of customers are returning customers.
+Most with low recency and high frequency.
-- Total price paid regardless of using promo codes were similar, suggesting ineffient use of promotions.
+- Total price paid regardless of using promo codes was similar, suggesting inefficient use of promotions.
-- Returning customers are **not aware or do not use** promo codes despite high frequency.
+- Returning customers are **not aware of or do not use** promo codes despite high frequency.

 ### Recommendations
 - SOP reviews, customer feedback reviews, and refresher training to improve customer satisfaction and brand image.
-- Make use of historical booking data to implement promotional code during non-peak seasons with meaningful discounts and marketing campaigns.
+- Make use of historical booking data to implement promotional codes during non-peak seasons with meaningful discounts and marketing campaigns.

 # Closing Thoughts
-Throughout this module and project, I manage to gain some experience in using data to drive decision making.
-Being a strong believer of data, this project allows me to gain better understanding of how data should be presented.
+Throughout this module and project, I managed to gain some experience in using data to drive decision making.
+Being a strong believer in data, this project allows me to gain better understanding of how data should be presented.